 This post may contain affiliate links.
 You can read more about them in my policies.

-Narratives, in the early years, help our children make sense of the world.
+Stories, in the early years, help our children make sense of the world.

 When we sit with a child on our lap, a book spread out before us, or when we tell them a story from our childhood, we’re helping them understand.
 Hearing a story with a beginning, middle, and end gives them a sense of security.
 Yes, there’s the unknown, but there’s a conclusion, not always happy, but finalized in a way that gives hope.

 Through these narratives, our children connect.
 We share the stories of our barefoot and carefree childhood, and our children feel like they were there all along.
 They connect with nature when they hear animal tales and stories of faraway lands.
-They connect with our Creator when we tell them of the first humans, living in beautiful garden but infected with the disease of sin.
+They connect with our Creator when we tell them of the first humans, living in a beautiful garden but infected with the disease of sin.

 Through these narratives, our children develop language.
 The less-exciting parts, like verb-conjugation and pronouns, and ever-intriguing words like “extravagant” and “calamity.”
 When they begin to speak these stores, language serves an entirely different purpose, no long of receiving, but offering.